 Vasodilation is the widening of blood vessels.
 This response can be triggered for various reasons, with one being the consumption of specific substances.

 Once again, BCAA’s like arginine and citrulline have been found to cause vasodilation and consequently enhance blood flow (9).

 While they do not directly cause vasodilation, they trigger the release of a compound known as nitric oxide.
 It is this compound that brings about the vasodilation response.

 Vasodilation is of particular significance when it comes to exercise.
 Improving blood flow to the working muscles and the brain can substantially improve how we perform.

-During exercise, there must be a steady flow of blood to transport key nutrients, such as oxygen, the working muscles.
+There must be a steady flow of blood during exercise to transport key nutrients, such as oxygen, the working muscles.

 Furthermore, waste products, such as CO2, are produced during exercise and must be removed.
 Enhancing blood flow can facilitate the efficient removal of these waste products.

 Therefore, pre-workouts may cause an increase in blood flow and consequently boost endurance and performance.

 Often, the importance of the mental side of training is overlooked.
 However, focus, alertness, motivation, and drive all significantly impact how well we train.

 As highlighted, stimulants like caffeine onset a range of physical changes.
 However, they also bring about many mental changes.